 §307.
 The Treasurer shall be bonded, the fee being paid by the League.

 §308.
-The Directors of the League shall each serve for three years, with three directors being elected each year.
+The Directors of the League shall each serve for three years, with two directors being elected each year.

 §309.
 The board shall supervise the functioning of the League subject to the By-Laws.
 The President shall be de facto and de jure Chairman of the Board.
 The Board may from time to time establish regulations and procedures for the conduct of its duties.